robotsinside/laravel-breadcrumbs/README.md

 | GET|HEAD  | posts/{post}                  | posts.show            | App\App\Posts\Controllers\PostController@show                 |
 ```

+The `Post` model will be automatically injected into the breadcrumbs class and the label that is used will depend on whether you have a breadcrumb label class defined for that model and which `modelAttributes` you have listed in your config file.

-You may define a `modelAttributes` key in the config file to automatically use a selection of model attributes in your labels (see [Breadcrumb labels](#breadcrumbLabels)).
+The `modelAttributes` key in the config file can be used to define a selection of model attributes for automatic resolution in your breadcrumbs (see [Breadcrumb labels](#breadcrumbLabels)).
 For more complex situations, you can define a `BreadcrumbLabel` class as shown below.
 This class contains a `model` property which is resolved via the route model binding.

 ```php
 <?php